kiminh/qlib/docs/component/estimator.rst

 .. note:: 'estimator' is a built-in command of our program.

-Then Make a happy one-click alchemy!

-Configuration file
+Configuration File
 ===================

-Before using `estimator`, user need to prepare a configuration file.
-Next Qlib will show user how to prepare each part of the configuration file.
+Before using ``estimator``, users need to prepare a configuration file.
+The following shows how to prepare each part of the configuration file.

-About the experiment
+Experiment Field
 --------------------

-First, configuration file needs to have a field about the experiment, whose key is `experiment`, this field and its contents determine how `estimator` tracks and persists this "experiment".
-Qlib used `sacred`, a lightweight open source tool designed to help us configure, organize, generate logs and manage experiment results.
+First, the configuration file needs to have a field about the experiment, whose key is `experiment`.
+This field and its contents determine how `estimator` tracks and persists this `experiment`.
+Qlib used `sacred`, a lightweight open-source tool designed to configure, organize, generate logs, and manage experiment results.
 The field `experiment` will determine the partial behavior of `sacred`.

 Usually, in the running process of `estimator`, those following will be managed by `sacred`: